matrix-org/matrix-spec-proposals/proposals/2285-hidden-read-receipts.md

 {}
 ```

-The MSC also proposes adding `m.fully_read` as a possible `receiptType` for
+The MSC also proposes adding `m.fully_read` and `m.read.private` as a possible
-`/receipt` to make this endpoint consistent with `/read_markers`. (we have two
+`receiptType` for `/receipt` to make this endpoint consistent with
-endpoints that do essentially the same thing, so it would make sense for them to
+`/read_markers`. (we have two endpoints that do essentially the same thing, so
-be consistent)
+it would make sense for them to be consistent)

 Alternatively, the client can move the user's `m.fully_read` marker and/or
 `m.read` receipt at the same time as `m.read.private` by making a POST request